web4more/html-simple-dialogs/README.md

 browser-based VS Code instance, or you can clone the repository and run `npm install` to install the dependencies.

-Then, to start up the dev-loop and run the tests, you can run `npm start`.
+To start up the dev-loop and run the tests, you can run `npm start`.
 To run only the tests, you can run `npm test`.
 Note that the demo script is only run in non-CI environments from `npm test`.
 It's recommended to run `npm test` before commiting or pushing changes.
 It also formats your code with Prettier!

 We currently don't publish `.d.ts` types due to [qmhc/vite-plugin-dts#194].
 But...
 These types _should_ be available by default in the `DOM` lib, since they